Yes! Spring’s queen of tartness can be eaten as a main course.

 For the dressing: 1 lemon, zested and juiced 1 orange, zested and juiced 1 tbsp tarragon, chopped finely 2 tbsp rice wine vinegar or white balsamic vinegar 1 pinch of nutmeg 1 tsp Dijon mustard ½ cup grapeseed, canola, or olive oil

 Place all ingredients except oil in blender or food processor and pulse.
-Slowly add oil, until dressing is thick.
+Slowly add oil until the dressing is thick.
 OR, place all ingredients in a glass jar with a lid and shake vigorously.
 Taste and adjust seasoning.

 1 lb of your favorite spring greens: arugula, spinach, mesclun mix, baby beet greens, etc.

-Wash rhubarb and cut into small bite size bites.
-Wash beets, toss in oil with salt and pepper, wrap in aluminum foil and place in 400 degree oven until tender.
-Remove from oven, allow to cool, and rub off skins.
-Slice beets into bite-size quarters and place in a bowl.
+Wash rhubarb and cut into small bite-size bites.
+Wash beets, toss in oil with salt and pepper, wrap in aluminum foil, and place in a 400-degree oven until tender.
+Remove from oven, allow to cool, and rub off skins—slice beets into bite-size quarters and place in a bowl.
 Place rhubarb in boiling water just long enough for rhubarb to become slightly tender—not mushy!
 Add to beets.